Gautham1892/SportsWebsite/README.md

 # SportsWebsite
-Recreated an entire sports website with all its functionalities and design framework. ( website screenshots attacked)
+Recreated an entire sports website by myself using php,html and css with all its functionalities and design framework. ( website screenshots attacked)